 During the initial treatment, IV fluid therapy along with medication for nausea, vomiting, and infection may be provided by your veterinarian.

 Most likely, you will withhold food for anywhere from a day to a few days to allow the pancreas time to rest.
 When you begin adding food back in, you will need to ensure that the dog food is low fat and highly digestible (this may need to be a prescription or specially formulated low fat diet).

-You may be advised to feed smaller meals more frequently throughout the day.
+It may be recommended that you feed smaller meals more frequently throughout the day.
 And pay close attention to ensure your dog does not ingest something that could cause a recurrence.

 *A word of caution* While the management of pancreatitis can usually be successful at home, this is a very serious and potentially life threatening condition if left untreated.
-DIY home remedies should never replace diagnosis and treatment of pancreatitis by your veterinarian.
+DIY home remedies for pancreatitis in dogs should never replace the diagnosis and treatment of pancreatitis by your veterinarian.